Platform features

 // ✅ This works!

-const commentId = id()
+const commentId = id();

 db.transact(

-tx.comments[commentId].update({ text: 'Hello world', userId: currentUser.id })
+.update({ text: 'Hello world' })

-.link({ $user: currentUser.id }));
+.link({ $users: currentUser.id }),

 // ❌ This will not work!
 Cannot create a forward link on the fly

-const commentId = id()
+const commentId = id();

 db.transact([

-tx.comments[id()].update({ text: 'Hello world', userId: currentUser.id }),
+db.tx.comments[id()].update({ text: 'Hello world' }),

-tx.$users[currentUser.id].link({ comment: commentId }))]);
+db.tx.$users[currentUser.id].link({ comment: commentId }),

 // ❌ This will also not work!
 Cannot create new properties on `$users`